ammonharps-git/startup/conflictTest.md

-Here is some text that can cause a conflict!
+Here is some text that can cause a particular conflict!
+Like this!